CHAMPION316/Riddle-Me-Batman/README.md

 ## Features to be Implemented

-1. Riddle array that attaches at the bottom of the game letters box
+1. Riddle array that attaches at the bottom of the game letters box by corresponding to a specific word
 1. Sound effects for guessing the correct letter and wrong letter

 \